ahmed-hussein-morgan/simple_shell/README.md

-ths is the README file of my Simple shell project
+ths is the README file of my Simple shell project - update from docker